FanshaweOERDesign/Pressbooks-PDF-LaTeX-Fixer/README.md

 The live version can be found at [https://fanshaweoerdesign.github.io/Pressbooks-PDF-LaTeX-Fixer](https://fanshaweoerdesign.github.io/Pressbooks-PDF-LaTeX-Fixer/).
 ## NOTE
 - When using this utility with especially complex LaTeX expressions (arrays nested within arrays, for example) the placement of curly braces in the results may need to be adjusted.
 - This utility will not fix ALL of the issues that might interfere with LaTeX rendering properly in PDF exports, and applies to a limited palette of colours only.
-Other possible causes of problems include leading or training spaces within \text or \mbox elements, or unnecessary spaces within the the LaTeX expression more generally.
+Other possible causes of problems include leading or trailing spaces within \text or \mbox elements, or unnecessary spaces within the the LaTeX expression more generally.
 - Ensure that the LaTeX expression to be reformatted is enclosed with [latex] and [/latex] tags